Abdelrahman-Shawky/User-Authentication-System/README.md

 ## Technologies Used
 - Node.js for the backend environment
 - Express for the web framework and middleware
+- MongoDB for the database
+- Mongoose ODM for data modeling and querying
 - cookie-parser for parsing cookies in requests
 - EJS templating engine for rendering dynamic views
 - JSON Web Tokens (JWT) for user authentication and session management